SAKTHIVINASH2/CSV_FileBot_Fusion/README.md

 1. Ensure that you have installed the required dependencies.

-2. Run the main.py file using the Streamlit CLI.
+2. Run the FILEBOT.py file using the Streamlit CLI.
 Execute the following command:

 ```
-streamlit run app.py
+streamlit run FILEBOT.py
 ```

 3. The application will launch in your default web browser, displaying the user interface.

 ![Uploading image.png…](images/FileBot_image1.jpeg)

-4. Load multiple PDF documents into the app by clicking on Browse_files button on the left side of the screen.
+4. Load CSV documents into the app by clicking on Browse_files button on the left side of the screen.

 ![Uploading image.png…](images/FileBot_image2.jpeg)

-5. Ask questions in natural language about the loaded PDFs using the chat interface.
+5. Ask questions in natural language about the loaded CSVs using the chat interface.

 ![Uploading image.png…](images/FileBot_image3.jpeg)